Poney du Logone: History

-In 2007 the Poney du Logone population in Chad was listed as "not at risk" by the FAO.
+In 2007 the Poney du Logone population in Chad was listed as "not at risk" by the Food and Agriculture Organization of the United Nations; No population data has been reported to DAD-IS since 2006, when a total of 7500 head was reported for the year 1987; in 2025 the conservation status of the breed in Chad was unknown.
 In Cameroon the breed is considered a relic of the past, and to be at risk of extinction.

 Characteristics

 The head of the Poney du Logone is not heavy, as is sometimes reported, but is well proportioned, with a slightly convex profile and wide nostrils.
 The principal coat colour is bay, followed by bay roan, chestnut and chestnut roan.
+The average height at the withers is 124 cm for mares and 126 cm for stallions and geldings; average body weight is of the order of 175 kg.

-The Poney du Logone is one of two horse breeds reported to show tolerance of, or resistance to, tsetse-borne trypanosomosis, or "sleeping sickness".
+The Poney du Logone is one of two horse breeds reported to show tolerance of – or resistance to – tsetse-borne trypanosomosis, or "sleeping sickness".
 The other horse breed reported to be tolerant or resistant is the Bandiagara of Mali and Niger.